apache/spark/docs/programming-guide.md

 * `SparkContext.wholeTextFiles` lets you read a directory containing multiple small text files, and returns each of them as (filename, content) pairs.
 This is in contrast with `textFile`, which would return one record per line in each file.

-* `RDD.saveAsPickleFile` and `SparkContext.pickleFile` support saving and reading an RDD in a simple format consisting of pickled Python objects.
+* `RDD.saveAsPickleFile` and `SparkContext.pickleFile` support saving an RDD in a simple format consisting of pickled Python objects.
 Batching is used on pickle serialization, with default batch size 10.

 * Details on reading `SequenceFile` and arbitrary Hadoop `InputFormat` are given below.